AIDS Dementia Complex

 - Cover your cuts and sores with bandages.
 Also cover cuts and sores on the person with HIV.

-- Do not share any personal hygiene items (eg, razors, toothbrushes).
+- Do not share any personal hygiene items, such as razors or toothbrushes.

-- Carefully handle and properly dispose of needles used for medicine.
+- Carefully handle and properly dispose of needles used for medication.

 - Reviewer: Rimas Lukas, MD